Edgeberry/Edgeberry/README.md

 Only the path is stored.
 The manifest stays inside your application and is re-read on every start, so shipping a new version updates what the device knows about you without re-registering.
 Registration needs the device software running, refuses everything if any part of the manifest is invalid, and exits non-zero with the reason on stderr — so an installer can branch on it.

-Three things follow from it.
+Four things follow from it.

 **Lifecycle** — the Device Hub can restart, stop, start and reload your application, limited to the actions you list in `supports`.